 Do you remember the list of hashtags we used on tip #1?
 Visit them all, remove the ones you don’t feel are right for you and add a few more that you found yourself.
 Keep them as a note somewhere.
 Now, every new photo or content you post will have to be targeting a few of these hashtags.

-You used hashtags to find people in your niche so I hope you realise that people will use hashtags to find… you!
+You used hashtags to find people in your niche so I hope you realize that people will use hashtags to find… you!
 Do not bullshit them using fake hashtags such as #rottweilersofinstagram if you post a picture of your Pitbull.
 You will lose more than you will win.

 A good way to come up with great hashtags is to not just describe what is in the picture, but also what action is going on.
 Most people just use the breed name in the hashtag and all its variations (#pitbulls, #pitbullsofinstagram, #instapits, etc.) but these hashtags although fine to use are extremely used so you won’t be seen often.
-Add a few action hashtag such as #runningpitbull, #sleepingbully, #barkingpitbull, etc. That way you will compete with a lot less pictures and will have more visibility.
+Add a few action hashtag such as #runningpitbull, #sleepingbully, #barkingpitbull, etc. That way you will compete with a lot fewer pictures and will have more visibility.

 The table above shows that pages with the most followers tend to post often.
 Try using different hashtags often not to target the same people over and over again, and post often.
 The more you post the more you give a chance to random people to find you, and love you, and follow you.
 (Don’t be obsessive, though!)